VA Construction Loan

 Questions to Ask Your Lender

-These are questions worth asking before you commit to a lender or a builder.
-They apply whether you're talking to Elevation Mortgage or anyone else.
+These are worth asking before you commit to a lender or a builder.
+They apply whether you’re working with Elevation Mortgage or anyone else.

-• How many VA construction loans have you closed in the past 12 months?
+• How many VA construction loans have you closed in the past twelve months?

 • Do you offer one-time close VA construction loans, or only two-time close?